Chełmek: History

 Until 1931, Chełmek remained a poor village, whose inhabitants would emigrate from it, seeking for work at local coal mines.
 In 1931, however, legendary Czech businessman Tomas Bata decided to acquire land in Chełmek, to build a shoe factory here, together with a settlement for workers.
 In five years, the population of the village doubled, a new church, kindergarten, schools and culture house were built.

 Following the joint German-Soviet invasion of Poland, which started World War II in 1939, Chełmek was invaded and then occupied by Germany until 1945.
 In 1942, the Germans established and operated a subcamp of the Auschwitz concentration camp in the settlement.
 About 150 prisoners, mostly Jews deported from France, Belgium, and the Netherlands, were subjected to slave labour in the subcamp.
 47 prisoners died in the subcamp.
 The Germans left the village on 25 January 1945, and soon after the war, the school and the 1920s iron bridge over the Przemsza were rebuilt.

 In 1947, the Bata Shoe Factory was nationalized, and in 1969 Chełmek received town charter.
+In 1975–1998 it administratively belonged to Bielsko-Biała Voivodeship.